UK blue chips led lower by Hargreaves as strong pound takes toll

 By Kit Rees and Danilo Masoni

-LONDON, June 28 Britain's top share index dipped on Wednesday, depressed by a slide in Hargreaves Lansdown and oil stocks, though a jump in Bunzl's shares offered some relief.
+LONDON, June 28 (Reuters) - Britain's top share index dipped on Wednesday, depressed by a slide in Hargreaves Lansdown and oil stocks, though a jump in Bunzl's shares offered some relief.

 The FTSE 100 index fell 0.6 percent.
 A brief recovery was brought to an end in afternoon trading when Bank of England governor Mark Carney said the bank would debate an interest rate increase in the coming months.